awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 + `-Base64ClusterCA` – Specifies the base64 encoded cluster CA content \(optional\)\.
 Only valid when used with `-APIServerEndpoint`\.
 Bypasses calling `Get-EKSCluster`\.
 + `-DNSClusterIP` – Overrides the IP address to use for DNS queries within the cluster \(optional\)\.
 Defaults to `10.100.0.10` or `172.20.0.10` based on the IP address of the primary interface\.
 + `-ContainerRuntime` – Specifies the container runtime to be used on the node\.
++ `-ServiceCIDR` – Overrides the Kubernetes service IP address range from which cluster services are addressed\.
+Defaults to `172.20.0.0/16` or `10.100.0.0/16` based on the IP address of the primary interface\.

 ## Enable the `containerd` runtime bootstrap flag<a name="containerd-bootstrap-windows"></a>